 - If you plan to hand quilt- Hand quilting needle and thicker thread like DMC Perle 8 or Sashiko thread

-Start by cutting your fabric and batting to size (each piece will be 44" x 44" for the baby size of 58" x 58" for the small throw size).
+Start by cutting your fabric and batting to size (each piece will be 44" x 44" for the baby size of 55" (or whatever the WOF is) x 65" for the small throw size).
 Don't worry if there is some selvage included- we are going to trim this later.

 Once this is done, we are going to baste our quilt top and quilt back to our batting.

 Lay your batting out on your table, and use clamps to keep it in place (you can also lay your batting on the floor and use tape to keep it in place if you prefer.
 Then lay one of the layers of fabric on top, matching up edges and corners and smooth it out.